 11 Tips to Support Your Grieving Process

-The grieving process can be terribly painful and uncomfortable, yet deeply transformative and awakening.
+The grieving process can be painful and uncomfortable yet profoundly transformative and awakening.

-With a heavy but grateful heart, I write to you after losing two beloved family members within a few days of each other.
-After going through my grieving process, I wanted to share some tips that you might find beneficial as you encounter similar changes and challenges in your life.
-Keep in mind, there’s no “right” or “wrong” way to grieve, but there are healthier ways that provide more relief and less dis-ease.
-I hope these tips help minimize your pain and suffering and provide you with more gratitude and love.
-My intention is to help you heal from the past, make peace with the present, and allow your emotions to flow through freely.
+With a heavy but grateful heart, I write this post after losing two beloved family members within a few days of each other.
+After grieving, I wanted to share some beneficial tips as you encounter similar changes and challenges.
+Keep in mind there’s no right or wrong way to grieve, but there are healthier ways that provide more relief and less stress.
+I hope these tips minimize your pain while maximizing your love and gratitude.
+My intention is to help you heal from the past, make peace with the present, and allow your emotions to flow freely.

 What is grief?
-Defined as a feeling of deep sorrow, grief is a natural and normal response to the loss of a loved one or a thing you valued, such as a job, marriage, or home.
-Experiencing a loss of any kind can leave you feeling shocked, raw, vulnerable, and numb.
+Defined as a feeling of deep sorrow, grief is a natural and normal response losing a loved one or a thing you valued, such as a job, marriage, or home.
+Experiencing any loss can leave you feeling shocked, raw, vulnerable, and numb.
 It also leaves you susceptible to fear, guilt, shame, depression, and many other low-vibration emotions that drain your energy quickly.
 Unfortunately, most of us don’t know how to deal with intense pain in a healthy way.
-It’s helpful to understand the importance of your grieving process for your well-being.
-So let’s go over 11 tips to support your grieving process on all levels — physically, emotionally, and spiritually.
+It’s helpful to understand the importance of grieving for your well-being.
+Let’s go over 11 tips to support your grieving process on all levels — physically, emotionally, and spiritually.

 1. Ride the Waves

 Grieving often comes in waves.
-It’s important to go with the flow of your emotions.
-Feelings are emotions, a.k.a. energy in motion, that are meant to flow freely.
+It’s essential to go with the flow of your emotions.
+Emotions create energy in motion that’s meant to flow.
 Ride the wave of each emotion you feel, giving yourself time to observe what comes up without judgment or attachment.
-Attaching to any low vibe emotions can easily sink you to lower depths.
+Attaching to low-vibe emotions can quickly sink you to lower depths.
 So let go of ruminating over the past.
 This next tip is a life-saver to keep your head above water.

 2. Take a Higher Perspective

 The key to grieving or any challenge is to feel emotions without attaching to them or getting stuck on them.
 One thing that makes it easier to do this is to look at things from a higher, spiritual perspective.
 This isn’t the end.
 Life can feel long, but it’s very short on your soul’s infinite path.
-Those who transition move on to a new chapter of his/her soul’s journey.
+Those who transition move on to a new chapter of their soul’s journey.
 At the same time, your human experience evolves to a new chapter in your life.
 Check out Learning About Near-Death Experiences for helpful info.

-Although it’s easy to narrow in on your pain, it’s important to zoom out and see the big picture.
+Although narrowing in on your pain is easy, it’s important to zoom out and see the big picture.

 3. Have Your Human Experience